 Corporate investors, on the other hand, are targeting enterprises which are looking to enhance the sustainability of their business models.

+To quote the President of Federation of Malaysian Manufacturers in a recent interview in our local Malaysian press (The Star, November 19, 2018) he said, “There must be a change of mindset”.
+He also urged that there must be a determination to commit to invest and innovate.
+Industry 4.0 is an end-to-end process which would encompass everything from supply chain to end customers, all linked up.
 Having said this, it seems like a commitment to a gargantuan task and a giant leap of faith required by businesses.
 But it need not be the case provided the appropriate methodology is adopted.
 With timely checkpoints to assess the stages of development and transformation, this innovation journey may not be so daunting and the outcome can be guaranteed.
 Commitment to the use of dedicated resources is paramount, as with the buy-in from the top management to drive this initiative.
 Otherwise, such foray will be destined to be just another-of-those-projects-that-fizzled-out.

 As an enterprise, bridging the digital divide under Industry 4.0 must come from the realisation and commitment to want to innovate will be half the battle won.
 Engaging a suitable experienced corporate innovation partner will be a step in the right direction to embark on this road, which for now is “less travelled” in Malaysia.
 Peter Thiel once wrote that many people are too complacent about technology but then says that the future is limitless.
 The internet world moves very fast.
 In the old world, we could sit and analyse forever.
 But in the new world, the first mover has the advantage.